-Easy homemade baked beans recipe with brown sugar and bacon on top, baked long and slow in the oven.
+Easy homemade baked beans recipe using canned beans, with brown sugar and bacon on top, baked long and slow in the oven.
 The quintessential summer BBQ side dish!

 Let me start off by saying baked beans are my husband’s all time favorite side dish, he’ll even crumble potato chips on top if he can, or I let him!
 I never make them from scratch but with summer grilling season upon us, I decided to dust off my super easy baked beans recipe.

 I’d say these are semi-homemade, mostly from scratch except I use canned pork and beans as the base.
 You know the ones I’m talking about.
 Just need to doctor them up with a few ingredients and bake ’em.
 Super easy.

 WHAT’S THE DIFFERENCE BETWEEN PORK AND BEANS AND BAKED BEANS